-- Del Greco Library Travel Stipend for Summer Study in Salamanca (Departmental): Non-native speakers who wish to enhance their proficiency in Spanish may apply for this award.
+- Non-native speakers who wish to enhance their proficiency in Spanish may apply for this award.
 These funds are available thanks to a generous bequest from the family of Arnold Del Greco, who was a professor in the department for many years.
 The bequest specifies that the study take place at the University of Salamanca, which sponsors summer Spanish language-study programs of 5-6 weeks in length.
-Submit a letter of interest to the DGS by January 21, 2023.
+Submit a letter of interest to the DGS by February 28, 2024.
 The fellowship will be awarded each year depending on the availability of funds.
 The coursework completed at Salamanca will not be counted toward the degree. - Charles Killian Woltz Summer Fellowships (Departmental): Non-native speakers who wish to enhance their proficiency in Spanish may apply for a summer stipend to study in a Spanish American country of their choice for the summer.
-Submit a letter of interest to the DGS by January 21, 2023.
+Submit a letter of interest to the DGS by February 28, 2024.
 The fellowship will be awarded each year depending on the availability of funds.
 The coursework completed at Salamanca will not be counted toward the degree. - Summer Language Fellowships (Departmental): Provides funding in various amounts to support summer language study by graduate students.
 All students are invited to apply, regardless of year in the graduate program.
 Generally, these awards will be given to students who need the language for specific research purposes, not just to satisfy the departmental language requirement.
-To apply, submit a letter of interest to the DGS by January 21, 2023. - The Center for American English Language and Culture (UVA): Offers a variety of language assessment and training programs for non-native speakers of English.
+To apply, submit a letter of interest to the DGS by February 28, 2023. - The Center for American English Language and Culture (UVA): Offers a variety of language assessment and training programs for non-native speakers of English.
 All graduate students are required to take the UVELPE assessment of English proficiency administered by CAELC before matriculating in the program.
 The results of this assessment may lead to recommendations for further English-language training.
 Students may take CAELC courses during the academic year without charge.
 In exceptional circumstances, the department may fund summer learning opportunities with CAELC.
 Inquire with the DGS.